Find Grad Schools

 The states with the most job growth for Atmospheric & Space Scientist are Colorado, Utah, and New Hampshire.
 Watch out if you plan on working in Rhode Island, Missouri, or Kansas.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Atmospheric and Space Scientists is somewhere between $50,040 and $142,500.
+The salary for Atmospheric and Space Scientists ranges between about $50,040 and $142,500 a year.

 undefined